Low FODMAP Braised Chicken & Mushroom Ragu

-- If you want to serve this right away with pasta, cook it now.
-I like rigatoni.
+If you want to serve this right away with pasta or potatoes, cook them now.
+I like a lofo rigatoni.
+But sopping this up with sourdough bread is fantastic!
 Right before serving you can remove the bones (if in therand shred/chop the chicken.
 Taste and make a final salt and pepper adjustment.
-Serve over pasta, garnish with reserved parsley and pass the Pecorino Romano.
+Serve over lofo pasta (or potatoes or alongside bread), garnish with reserved parsley and pass the Pecorino Romano.

 We think this dish improved upon sitting.
 Cool, then refrigerate in an airtight container for up to 4 days.
 Or freeze for up to a month.

 - You might be surprised to see mushrooms in a low FODMAP dish but oyster mushrooms in particular are low FODMAP in generous quantities of 75 g (about 1 cup).

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.
 For a more detailed explanation, please read our article Understanding The Nutrition Panel Within Our Recipes.

 Tell Us What You Think